-It might sound like the latest catchy buzzword in the world of marketing, but community marketing is an inevitable product of the age of the customer.
-With immediate access to the products and services they’re interested in, as well as the ability to leave feedback on review sites and social media, today’s customers have more power than ever before.
-With customers being so much better informed, brands have been forced to transform their marketing strategies to focus more on meaningful relationships driven by two-way conversation.
+Let’s face it, today’s customers have more power than ever before.
+From immediate access to the products and services they’re interested in, the ability to leave feedback on review sites, and spying on social media, customers are so much better informed.
+As a result, brands have been forced to transform their marketing strategies and focus their efforts on building meaningful relationships that are driven by two-way conversation.

 1. Reduce your dependency on paid advertising